commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Carnosol_ inside_Salvia](https://user-images.githubusercontent.com/103578333/172431088-6b0ab448-54d6-4db8-8828-43766c45f9a5.png)

 To do this piechart, we have extracted data table from cytoscape and looked precisely at a interesting compound such as Carnosol inside Salvia subgenus.
 We observed that we get several hits for same compound_name because several features are associated to one compound_name for each plant.
 So we take into account the higher one and we compare each plants insde subgenus Salvia.
+We can conclude that Carnosol is more specific to Salvia officinalis than to Salvia subgenus.

 The cluster of sumaresinolic acid seems to be interesting because this compound is positionned in the hierarchical clustering at the position of Salvia clustering.

 ![Terpene_Cluster](https://user-images.githubusercontent.com/103578179/172426994-16e3a344-71bc-4997-a57f-02b00c7a462f.png)

 ### Samples clustering based on all features:
 Gapfilled data was used to perform hierchical clustering.
-Generated dendrograms were compared to the phylogenetic analyses reported in the litterature [2].
+Generated dendrograms were compared to the phylogenetic analyses reported in the already mentionned study [2].

 ![Image Hierchical clustering](https://user-images.githubusercontent.com/103578179/172424154-a70e4c41-2713-49a7-bc7c-ada24e2a32fe.png)